solid/solid-spec/api-websockets.md

 Only absolute URIs should be used in both the `sub` and the `pub` message.

-Subscribing to a container can also be really useful, since all CRUD operations (POST, PUT, PATCH, DELETE) performed on resources of that container will trigger a notification for the container URI.
+Subscribing to a container can also be really useful, since all CRUD operations (POST, PUT, PATCH, DELETE) performed on resources of that container and its subcontainers will trigger a notification for the container URI, provided the identified agent has read access to the resource that changed.
 This makes synchronization between multiple apps really easy.

 For example, a client subscribes to the `data/` container: